The C*-algebra of a twisted groupoid extension: Groupoid C*-dynamical systems and their C*-algebras

 \begin{defn} A groupoid extension is a short exact sequence of groupoids

 with common unit space $G^{(0)}$.
 Equivalently, an extension of the groupoid $H$ is a surjective homomorphism $\pi:G\twoheadrightarrow H$ such that $\pi^{(0)}:G^{(0)}\to H^{(0)}$ is a bijection (we shall assume that $G^{(0)}=H^{(0)}$ and that $\pi^{(0)}$ is the identity map).
 We shall write $\dot\gamma=\pi(\gamma)$ when there is no ambiguity about the projection map. \end{defn} Then $S=\text{Ker}(\pi)$ is a subgroup bundle of the isotropy group bundle $G'$.
 Moreover, it is normal in the sense that for all compatible pair $(\gamma,s)\in G*S$, $\gamma s \gamma^{-1}$ belongs to $S$.
 Note that subgroupoids which are normal in this sense are necessarily subgroup bundles of the isotropy group bundle.
 Note also that $H$ is naturally isomorphic to the quotient groupoid $G/S$.
 Since the normal subgroupoid $S$ of $G$ determines the extension, we shall often use the terminology of normal subgroupoid rather than extension.
 Then $H$ is the quotient groupoid.
 We assume that $H$ and $G$ are locally compact Hausdorff groupoids and that $\pi$ is continuous and open.
 In particular $S$ is a closed normal subgroupoid of $G$.
-We also assume that $H$ has a Haar system $\alpha$ and that $S$ has a Haar system $\beta$.
+We also assume that $H$ has a Haar system $\alpha$ (here and in the rest of the paper, Haar systems are assumed to be continuous, as in \cite[Definition I.2.2]{ren:approach}) and that $S$ has a Haar system $\beta$.
 There is a homomorphism $\delta: G\to\R_+^*$ such that for all $\gamma\in G$, $\gamma\beta^{s(\gamma)}\gamma^{-1}=\delta(\gamma)\beta^{r(\gamma)}$.
 This homomorphism is called the modular cocycle of the extension.
 Its cohomology class does not depend on the choice of $\beta$.
 For all $x\in G^{(0)}$, its restriction to the group $S_x$ is the modular function of $S_x$.
 It is continuous (see \cite[Lemma 2.4]{ikrsw:extensions}).
 Given $\alpha$ and $\beta$, we define the Haar system $\lambda$ for $G$ by the formula:

 \begin{defn} Under these assumptions, we say that $S\rightarrowtail G \twoheadrightarrow H$ is a locally compact groupoid extension with Haar systems. \end{defn}